Viktor Nagy

 self-improvement

-Over the years, I have developed a lot of self-development tutorials, most of which I have not documented because I didn’t think I would need them again.
-In hindsight, I consider this a big mistake, as you forget and a lot of information and good ideas can be lost.
-This is mainly why I document my activities and share them with you.
+Over the years, I’ve gone through a lot of self-development materials, most of which I didn’t document, as I didn’t think I’d ever need them again.
+Looking back, I see that as a big mistake, because we tend to forget, and a lot of valuable information and great ideas can be lost.
+That’s one of the main reasons I now document my activities and share them with you.

-That’s why I’m focusing on this in part of this blog, because in most cases, it’s not the technical skills that are lacking to achieve results, but rather the TACIT skills that can only be acquired through practice.
-The more we practice, the better we get at it.
+That’s why part of this blog focuses on this area — because in most cases, the lack of results isn’t due to missing technical skills, but rather the tacit skills that can only be acquired through practice.
+The more we practice, the better we get at them.